payola/Payola/README.md

 > ```run```

 > *Warning:* Do **not** run the `initializer` project.
 All users, analyses, data sources, etc. would be lost.
-(See [this note](#drop-create-warning))
+(See [this note](#drop-create-warning) for details.)

 Once the server is running, enter the following address in your web browser:

 ><http://localhost:9000/>

-Of course, the port will be different depending on your configuration file (see section [Configuring](#configuring) for details).
+Of course, the port will be different depending on your configuration file (see section [Configuration](#configuration) for details).

 ## Basic usage

-You can use Payola both as a logged in user, or a guest.
+You can use Payola both as a logged-in user, or a guest.
 A guest is limited to analyses and data sources marked as public by other users and only in a read-only mode (i.e. can't edit them).

 A logged-in user can create new data sources, analyses, plugins (you can actually write your own plugin, more about that later), edit them and share them; and upload your own private RDF data.